johnbillion/query-monitor/readme.txt

 In addition:

 * Whenever a redirect occurs, Query Monitor adds an HTTP header containing the call stack, so you can use your favourite HTTP inspector or browser developer tools to trace what triggered the redirect.
+* Query Monitor can show its full data for Ajax, `fetch()`, and REST API requests, not just the initial page load.
+Any such request made while its panel is open is added to the request switcher so you can inspect it in the same panels you use for a page load.
+Authenticated responses also include overview and PHP error information in their HTTP headers.

 By default, Query Monitor's output is only shown to Administrators on single-site installations, and Super Admins on Multisite installations.